timjwright/godoit/Readme.md

 * the job name
 * the path to the godoit job whch is to be run

+The job executor script should handle `SIGTERM` for job timeouts.

 ###Status Script
 The status script is passed a JSON payload to stdin describing all the jobs.
 This can be used to push the set of jobs to a central monitor.